Battle of Chikhori

-The Battle of Chikhori was fought between the armies of King George VIII of Georgia and the rebellious nobles led by a royal kinsman Bagrat in 1463.
-It took place near the fortress Chikhori in the district of Argveti in western Georgia, and ended in the king's decisive defeat.
+The Battle of Chikhori was fought in 1463 between the forces of King George VIII of Georgia and those of the rebel prince Bagrat, claimant to the throne of western Georgia.
+The battle ended in a decisive victory for Bagrat and his allies among the western Georgian nobility, leading to George VIII’s retreat to eastern Georgia and the effective loss of royal authority in Imereti.
+Following his victory, Bagrat captured Kutaisi and was crowned king of Imereti, formally establishing a separate western Georgian monarchy.
+The battle marked a turning point in Georgian history and is generally regarded as the beginning of the irreversible fragmentation and decline of the unified Kingdom of Georgia.

 History

-Unity within the Georgian states disappears after the failure of George VIII's diplomatic mission.
-Qvarqvare II Jaqeli formally remains the king's subject and partner, but begins to encourage Duke Bagrat of Samokalako to revolt against George VIII.
-The latter is himself heir to the Bagrationi dynasty of Western Georgia, the eldest branch of the royal family whose last sovereign, Constantine II of Imereti, was overthrown by George VII in 1401, and began to claim the throne of his ancestors.
-The latter being the uncle of George VIII, the nobility of Imereti did not suspect Bagrat of separatism, but the latter was soon encouraged by the powerful of western Georgia.
+The unity of the Georgian state collapsed after the failure of King George VIII’s diplomatic mission.
+Qvarqvare II Jaqeli formally remained a vassal and ally of the king, but he began encouraging Duke Bagrat of Samokalako to rebel against George VIII.
+Bagrat was the heir of the Bagrationi dynasty of Western Georgia, the oldest branch of the royal house.
+Its last sovereign, Constantine II of Imereti, had been deposed by George VII in 1401, and Bagrat now began to claim the throne of his ancestors.
+Constantine II had been George VIII’s uncle, and for this reason the nobility of Imereti did not initially suspect Bagrat of separatist intentions, although he was soon supported by the most powerful nobles of Western Georgia.

-In addition to Samtskhe-Saatabago, Bagrat allied himself with Liparit I Dadiani, Mamia Gurieli and the princes of Abkhazia and Svaneti, to whom he promised to free them from all central imposition.
-Together, the rebels captured numerous fortresses across Imereti in 1462, after which George VIII abolished the Duchy of Samokalako and decided to intervene.
-In 1463, the king crossed the Likhi range and requested military aid from Samtskhe, of whose loyalty he was convinced.
-Qvarqvare II landed in Imereti with his troops but camped far from the conflict zone, waiting to see the winner.
-This reaction is widely seen as direct aid to the separatists.
+In addition to Samtskhe-Saatabago, Bagrat allied himself with Liparit I Dadiani, Mamia Gurieli, and the princes of Abkhazia and Svaneti, to whom he promised liberation from all central impositions.
+Together, the rebels captured numerous fortresses in Imereti in 1462, prompting George VIII to abolish the Duchy of Samokalako and to prepare for direct intervention.
+In 1463, the king crossed the Likhi Range and requested military assistance from Samtshe, whose loyalty he believed secure.
+Qvarqvare II entered Imereti with his troops but camped far from the main theater of operations, waiting to see who would prevail.
+This conduct was widely interpreted as direct support for the separatists.

-George VIII and Bagrat clashed at Chikhori, during which the rebels inflicted a decisive defeat on the forces of the central government.
-King George retreated towards Kartli and severely punished the nobility whom he did not consider faithful enough.
-Bagrat captured Kutaisi, the largest city in western Georgia, and is crowned king of Imereti as Bagrat II in front of the great nobility of Mingrelia, Guria, Abkhazia, Samtskhe and Svaneti, but its power remains weak, including within its capital.
-The Battle of Chikhori signals the beginning of the fall of the Kingdom of Georgia: the Georgian kings will never again control the whole of Georgia.
+George VIII and Bagrat confronted each other at Chikhori, where the rebels inflicted a decisive defeat on the forces of the central government.
+The king withdrew to Kartli, where he severely punished those nobles whom he considered insufficiently loyal.
+Bagrat captured Kutaisi, the largest city in western Georgia, and was crowned King of Imereti as Bagrat II in the presence of the high nobility of Mingrelia, Guria, Abkhazia, Samtshe, and Svaneti.
+His authority, however, remained weak, even within his own capital.
+The Battle of Chikhori marked the beginning of the decline of the Kingdom of Georgia: thereafter, Georgian kings never again exercised control over the entirety of the country.

-Bagrat created a principality for each of his allies:
+Bagrat rewarded his allies by creating a principality for each of them: